biocompute-objects/bco-rag/docs/output_structure.md

-            "txt_file": "{filepath to the raw txt dump}", "json_file": "{filepath to the serialized JSON response (if applicable)}", "source_node_file": "{filepath to the retrieved nodes file}", "version": "{version of the tool that was used}" }
+            "txt_file": "{filepath to the raw txt dump}", "json_file": "{filepath to the serialized JSON response (if applicable)}", "source_node_file": "{filepath to the retrieved nodes file}", "elapsed_time": "{elapsed time in seconds to generate the domain}", "version": "{version of the tool that was used}" }
         ]